vsaddr-github/triplets/README.md

 # triplets
-scripts to group auto bracketed files
+Scripts to group auto bracketed Canon CR2 files
+This repository contains notes and scripts to group CR2 Canon files for SNS processing